 - NSE reportedly investigated assured return schemes linked to 18% to 48% returns and found misleading representations about market investments.

-- BSE reportedly expelled Shares Bazaar as a trading member in December 2022 after regulatory review.
+- BSE reportedly expelled Shares Bazaar as a trading member in December 2022 after a regulatory review.

 - Ernst & Young mystery shopping exercise reportedly confirmed the offering of assured return investment style programs under MMFF.